For more information, please visit the homepage http://topalovic.arch.ethz.ch

-City and Territory, and the productive relationships between these two urban categories, will be the focus of this research project.
-Throughout history, cities have functioned as centers of political and economic power, from which the agricultural and resource-rich hinterlands were controlled.
-Starting with the industrial revolution, new technologies, transportation modes and the opening of trade have introduced a remarkable complexity to the relationship between cities and territories.
-We now know that the reliance of cities on their surrounding territories basic resources is diminishing.
+Throughout history, cities have functioned as centres of political and economic power from which the agricultural and resource-rich hinterlands were controlled.
+From the nineteenth century onward, new technologies, transportation modes and the opening of trade have introduced a remarkable complexity to the relationship between cities and hinterlands.
+Today, it is often thought that cities rely decreasingly on surrounding territories for supply and subsistence.
 Instead, they seem emancipated from the constraints of geography, operating in a global web of dependencies.
-These are the conditions where the access to resources and labour, and even the distances between the sites of production and consumption, are being reconsidered in their economic, political and ethical dimensions.
-The research is thus based on a hypothesis that an operative understanding of the city-territory relationship, the ability to conceptualize it in qualitative terms, and to influence it by means of planning and design strategies, is central in addressing urban sustainability.
+By contrast, this research is based on a hypothesis that an understanding of the city-hinterland relationship, the ability to conceptualize it in qualitative terms, and to influence it by means of planning and design strategies, is central in addressing urban sustainability.